MaliciousMonk45456/Recommendation-System/README.md

 Building a recommendation system using both collaborative filtering and content-based filtering

 ## Collaborative Filtering
-Building a recommendation system using collaborative filtering that recommends movies based on ratings of users with similar taste
+Building a recommendation system using collaborative filtering that recommends movies based on ratings of users with similar taste using autodiff functionality in tensorflow.
 For a existing user we make recommendations by using the prediction matrix and sorting the movies according to predicted rating
 We can also find similar movies by the distance metric and the distance matrix and then suggest similar movies